Troland/how-javascript-works/cryptography.md

   name: "AES-GCM",
   length: 256,
 };
-//This will generate random values of 8-bit unsigned integer var iv = window.crypto.getRandomValues(new Uint8Array(12));
+// This will generate random values of 8-bit unsigned integer var iv = window.crypto.getRandomValues(new Uint8Array(12));
-//This object will generate our encryption algorithm var algoEncrypt = {
+// This object will generate our encryption algorithm var algoEncrypt = {
   name: "AES-GCM",
   iv: iv,
   tagLength: 128,
 };
-//states that key usage is for encrypting and decrypting var keyUsages = ["encrypt", "decrypt"];
+// states that key usage is for encrypting and decrypting var keyUsages = ["encrypt", "decrypt"];
 var plainText = "This is a secure message from Mary";
 var secretKey;
-//This generates our secret Key with key generation algorithm window.crypto.subtle
+// This generates our secret Key with key generation algorithm window.crypto.subtle
   .generateKey(algoKeyGen, false, keyUsages)
   .then(function (key) {
     secretKey = key;
-  //Encrypt plaintext with key and algorithm converting the plaintext to ArrayBuffer
+  // Encrypt plaintext with key and algorithm converting the plaintext to ArrayBuffer
     return window.crypto.subtle.encrypt(
       algoEncrypt,
       key,